bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 {% include_code Typed Example 3 lang:python rtc_typing_example3.py %}

 Notice we've changed the return type of save_to_database() to now return a dictionary of user object values if successful or None if there was a failure.
-Rather than return this without interrogation, we assert that the return value fits the structure we are expecting.
+Rather than return the value without interrogation, we assert that the return value fits the structure we are expecting.

-Note that I'm not saying to follow this exact pattern in every circumstance, there are certainly places where it would be stupidly redundant and verbose:
+Note that I'm not saying to follow this exact pattern in *every* circumstance, there are certainly places where it would be redundant and verbose:

 ``` python
 #stupid and unnecessary